-PHASE I:
+PHASE II:

 - Staff should wear a face covering or mask at all times.
 Patrons should wear a face covering except when actively exercising. - Screening must be completed on entry for all staff and participants.
-Those who have any of the following characteristics should NOT be allowed to enter: - Have returned from travel to NY, NJ, CT, New Orleans or overseas within the last 14 days; - Have had a fever of 100.4°F or greater in the last 2 days; - Have a cough, difficulty breathing, sore throat, or loss of taste or smell; - Had contact with a person known to be infected with COVID-19 within the previous 14 days; - Have compromised immune systems and/or have chronic diseases. - Staff must have their temperature checked by digital thermometer prior to entry.
-Do not allow entry to anyone whose temperature is greater than 100.4°F.
+Those who have any of the following characteristics should NOT be allowed to enter: - Have had a fever of 100.4°F or greater in the last 2 days; - Have a cough, difficulty breathing, sore throat, or loss of taste or smell; - Had contact with a person known to be infected with COVID-19 within the previous 14 days. - Staff must have their temperature checked by digital thermometer prior to entry.
+Do not allow entry to anyone whose temperature is greater than 100.4°F. - Signs must be posted at all entrances advising the public that they may wish to refrain from entering if - they are 65 years of age or older - they have underlying health conditions including high blood pressure, chronic lung disease, diabetes, severe obesity, asthma, or weakened immunity

 - Maintain proper spacing from others by working out with 12 feet between each person.
-This may require closing or moving some equipment. - Avoid personal contact at all times, including hand shaking. - Individual training sessions, indoor group fitness classes, and workouts requiring a partner must maintain 12 foot spacing between each person at this time - Space between customers in food service and retail areas, as well as the ticket booth, will be set at the recommended 6 feet.
-It may also be necessary to set the same requirement in high-traffic areas
+This may require closing or moving some equipment. - Avoid personal contact at all times, including hand shaking. - Individual training sessions, indoor group fitness classes, and workouts requiring a partner must maintain 12 foot spacing between each person at this time

-- Make hand sanitizer available throughout the facility. - Staff should ensure that all exercise machines or equipment are sanitized after each usage (via wipedown with disposable disinfectant wipes, Lysol or the equivalent; use according to product instructions). - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Customers and employees should bring their own water or other drinks. - Prohibit the use of pools, spas, showers, saunas, etc. at this time.
-Locker rooms are to be used only for storage of personal items.
+- Make hand sanitizer available throughout the facility. - Staff should ensure that all exercise machines or equipment are sanitized after each usage (via wipedown with disposable disinfectant wipes, Lysol or the equivalent; use according to product instructions). - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - The use of pools, spas, showers, saunas, etc. may resume at this time.
 Maintain physical distancing while in locker rooms.
-Lap pools are allowed. - Customers should bring their own towels.
+Facilities should clean and disinfect locker rooms, showers, spas, and saunas frequently depending on usage.

-- Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contactless payment. - Sanitize point of sale equipment after each use, including pens.
+- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contactless payment. - Sanitize point of sale equipment after each use, including pens.